RaspberryFpc/pibackup/README.md

 - Wildcards (e.g., `*`) are **not recommended**.
 Instead, use existing commands to delete multiple files or directories.
 - Comments or empty lines are ignored.
 - For examples, refer to the existing exclude files.
+- For initial usage, use the raspberry.exclude file.

+-
 ```

 ## Usage